-Gateway completed its acquisition of eMachines on March 11 with the final price tag reaching the $280 million range.
+Poway, Calif. — Gateway completed its acquisition of eMachines today with the final price tag reaching the $280 million range.

 The deal, which was announced on Jan.
 30, has entry-level PC maker eMachines being fully absorbed by Gateway.
-With the merger completed, Gateway founder and CEO Ted Waitt officially stepped aside as chief executive, making way for eMachines CEO Wayne Inouye to take over the post.
-Waitt will remain as Gateway's chairman.
+With the merger completed, Gateway founder and CEO Ted Waitt will officially step aside as chief executive, making way for eMachines CEO Wayne Inouye to take over the post.
+Waitt will remain as Gateway’s chairman of the board.

-Gateway believes the acquisition will help it become profitable by 2005.
+Gateway believes it will become profitable by 2005.
 No additional personnel changes were announced, but a company spokesman said the integration of the two firms has not been complete.
 Additional news on this topic should be forthcoming in the next few months.

-The merger of Gateway and eMachines' PC segments is expected to go smoothly.
-With the expected increase in PC sales this year by industry research firms NPD, IDC and Gartner, this could prove to be a profitable area for the newly combined company.
-With eMachines under its belt, Gateway should now become the third largest PC maker.
+The merger of Gateway and eMachines’ PC segments is expected to go smoothly.
+With the expected increase in PC sales this year predicted by industry research firms NPD, IDC and Gartner, this could prove to be a profitable area for the newly combined company.
+With eMachines under its belt Gateway should now become the third largest PC manufacturer.